What is Rbate?

 A similar allocation of credit can occur for knowledgeable friends, to whom you may turn for advice on a purchase.
 If such a person is eligible to register with Rbate as a Helper, then any research they do on your behalf can be credited.
 If desired, credit can be allocated to the sources on which your private advisors drew.

 Rbate may pay a cash bonus to a provider of purchasing help when a product purchaser states that the provider helped them choose that product.
 Rbate Helper bonuses are funded by the companies that make the products purchased by help recipients.
+A helper can also be paid when you donate part of a Rbate rebate, or when a helper service fee is deducted from a rebate.

 Only professional media creators and service providers are eligible to register with Rbate as an organization that offers consumer help (Helpers).
 Such companies have a reputation to protect, and are more likely to have a culture of journalistic ethics.